 In addition, the index uses Thomson Reuters Business Classification (TRBC) to select companies engaged in upstream agricultural activities.
 TRBC has five levels of classification enabling a more accurate and granular selection of companies.

 Thomson Reuters said that it has been at the heart of Islamic finance for over 30 years, offering innovative Shariah-compliant investment and trading solutions for financial professionals.
-Its unrivalled data and content sets have helped investors make better decision faster.
+Its unrivaled data and content sets have helped investors make better decisions faster.

 “Thomson Reuters is delighted to add the Islamic Asia Pacific Ex-Japan Agribusiness Index to our suite of Islamic indices,” said Thomson Reuters head of indices Stephan Flagel.

 “The index provides rules-based, liquid, and transparent exposure to companies within the fast-growing Asian Agribusiness sector.
 Bringing the efficiency and transparency expected in advanced financial markets to the rapidly growing Islamic finance industry requires the provision of deep and reliable market indicators, benchmarks, and terms and conditions,” he added.

 The Thomson Reuters Islamic Asia Pacific Ex-Japan Agribusiness Index is calculated in real-time and will be available through Thomson Reuters Eikon.
 Thomson Reuters is a trusted, global provider of indices and index services, calculating over 10,000 different equity, fixed income, and commodity indices.